cmanv/zwm/readme.md

 - **desktop-close**: Close all windows on the desktop.
 - **desktop-hide**: Hide all windows on the desktop.
-- **desktop-last**: Move to the last desktop.
-- **desktop-master-decr**: Decrease the proportion of the screen occupied by the master window.
-(HTiled, VTIled)
-- **desktop-master-incr**: Increase the proportion of the screen occupied by the master window.
-(HTiled, VTIled)
 - **desktop-mode-htiled**: Switch the desktop to HTiled mode.
 - **desktop-mode-monocle**: Switch the desktop to Monocle mode.
 - **desktop-mode-stacked**: Switch the desktop to Stacked mode.
 - **desktop-mode-vtiled**: Switch the desktop to VTiled mode.
 - **desktop-mode-next**: Switch the desktop to the next tiling mode in the order defined by _desktop-modes_.
 - **desktop-mode-prev**: Switch the desktop to the previous tiling mode in ther order defined by _desktop-modes_.
+- **desktop-switch-{_number_}**: Go to desktop _number_.
+- **desktop-switch-last**: Move back to the last used desktop.
-- **desktop-next**: Go to the next active desktop.
+- **desktop-switch-next**: Go to the next active desktop.
 Last desktop wraps to first.
-- **desktop-prev**: Go to the previous active desktop.
+- **desktop-switch-prev**: Go to the previous active desktop.
 First desktop wraps to last.
+- **desktop-window-focus-next**: Move the focus to the next window.
+(All modes except Monocle)
+- **desktop-window-focus-prev**: Move the focus to the previous window.
+(All modes except Monocle)
+- **desktop-window-master-decr**: Decrease the proportion of the screen occupied by the master window.
+(HTiled, VTIled)
+- **desktop-window-master-incr**: Increase the proportion of the screen occupied by the master window.
+(HTiled, VTIled)
-- **desktop-rotate-next**: Tiled mode only.
-Rotate the position of the windows counterclockwise while keeping the focus at the same position.
+- **desktop-window-rotate-next**: Rotate the position of the windows counterclockwise while keeping the focus at the same position.
+(All tiled modes)
-- **desktop-rotate-prev**: Tiled mode only.
-Rotate the position of the windows clockwise while keeping the focus at the same position.
+- **desktop-window-rotate-prev**: Rotate the position of the windows clockwise while keeping the focus at the same position.
+(All tiled modes)
-- **desktop-swap-next**: Tiled mode only.
-Swap the position of the active window with the next window.
+- **desktop-window-swap-next**: Swap the position of the active window and the next window.
+(HTiled, VTiled)
-- **desktop-swap-prev**: Tiled mode only.
-Swap the position of the active window with the previous window.
+- **desktop-window-swap-prev**: Swap the position of the active window and the previous window.
+(HTiled, VTiled)
-- **desktop-select-{_number_}**: Go to desktop _number_.
-- **desktop-window-next**: Move the focus to the next window.
-- **desktop-window-prev**: Move the focus to the previous window.
 - **exec**  _path_: Execute a program defined by _path_.
 - **menu-client**: Shows the list of X clients.
 - **menu-desktop**: Show the list of active desktops.